-This account and password is only for the CubeBackup console; it has no relationship with any G Suite services.
+This account and password is only for the CubeBackup console; it has no relationship with any Google Workspace services.

-The default administrator account is the G Suite administrator of your organization, but this is not required.
+The administrator account does not need to be the Google Workspace administrator of your organization.
 You can make anyone the CubeBackup administrator.

-After the initial configuration of CubeBackup, you can log into the CubeBackup web console and select SETTINGS on the left panel for more options.
-There are two tabs on this page.
+After the initial configuration of CubeBackup, you can log into the web console to start the backup or configure CubeBackup with more options.

 Purchase a license